Free Web Counter

 Is your goal to encourage women with alopecia to go out bald in public?

-No, but we do promote and encourage your freedom of choice.
-We want to help you feel comfortable with a variety of ways to go out in public, so if you are new to the bald look, be assured we have a lot of experience and tips to share with you.
+No, but we do promote and encourage options and freedom of choice.
+We want to help you feel comfortable with a variety of ways to dress yourself and your head both at home and in public.
+So if you are in new situations or just new to the bald look, be assured we have a lot of experience and tips to share with you.

 Do I have to take off my wig?

-It’s very important that you always be comfortable.
-Come with any kind of head covering that you like - a hat, wig or scarf - or no head covering at all.
-You can even come one way and leave another way.
-It’s your choice.
+No. It’s very important that you always be comfortable.
+You will be comfortable with any kind of head covering that you like – a hat, wig or scarf – or no head covering at all.
+It’s always your choice.
+You are never judged.
 One of the things you’ll learn at a BGDL lunch is you have many more choices than you may have realized.
+We’re about celebrating all the options available to you – not about being bald.

 Do you have to become a member to come to a lunch?